guettli/programming-guidelines/README.md

 ### Love your docs

-I have seen it several times on github.
-Just have a look at the README files on github.
-They starts with "Installing", "Configuring", then "Special Cases"...
+I have seen it several times on Github.
+Just have a look at the README files on GitHub.
+They start with "Installing", "Configuring", then "Special Cases"...

 What is missing?
 An introduction!
-Just some sentences what this great project is all about.
+Just some sentences about what this great project is all about.
 Programmers prefer the details to the big picture, the overview.

 But "Project simple-foo simplifies foo" is not enough.
 What is "foo"?

-Dear programmers, learn to relax and look at the thing you create like a new comer.
-Imagine a new comer who know how to add two integers with his favorite programming language.
+Dear programmers, learn to relax and look at the thing you create like a newcomer.
+Imagine a newcomer who knows how to add two integers with his favorite programming language.
 What is missing to make him understand why the project/lib/tool is needed?

-First you need to convince him that this project is worth a try, then if he knows the "why?", then explain how to install it.
+First, you need to convince him that this project is worth a try, then if he knows the "why?", then explain how to install it.

-If you have this mind set "I do the important (programming) stuff.
+If you have this mindset "I do the important (programming) stuff.
 Someone else can care for the docs", then your open source project won't be successful.

-If you write docs, then do it for new comers.
-Start with the introduction, define the important terms, then provide the simple and straightforward use cases.
+If you write docs, then do it for newcomers.
+Start with the introduction, define the important terms, then provide simple and straightforward use cases.
 Put details and special cases at the end.

 If your library gets used and you add a bug, you will get feedback soon.